The Voice of Poland season 6

-The Voice of Poland (season 6) began airing 5 September 2015 on TVP 2.
+The sixth season of The Voice of Poland began airing 5 September 2015 on TVP 2.
 It aired on Saturdays at 20:05 and 21:10.

 Tomson & Baron and Edyta Górniak are coaches for the sixth edition.
 By contrast, Maria Sadowska and Andrzej Piaseczny replace Justyna Steczkowska and Marek Piekarczyk who resigned as judges for professional reasons.
 Tomasz Kammel and Maciej Musiał return as hosts to the sixth edition.
 Halina Mlynkova replaced Magdalena Mielcarz who resigned for professional reasons.

 Coaches

 Tomson & Baron and Edyta Górniak return as coaches for the 6th edition.
 By contrast, Maria Sadowska and Andrzej Piaseczny replace the role of jurors Justyna Steczkowska and Marek Piekarczyk, who resigned from the post of judges in a professional capacity.
 Moderators Tomasz Kammel and Maciej Musiał are joined by Halina Mlynkova, who replaced Magdalena Mielcarz.
 Remigiusz Jakub Wierzgoń a.k.a.
 "ReZigiusz" joins the "V-reporter" Marta Siurnik to tour the world of the Internet and look behind the scenes at "The Voice of Poland".